What’s Not Included In the Price Of Your Disney Cruise

 Palo on the Disney Wonder

-Dining onboard a Disney Cruise is great, but the adults only dining venues, Palo and Remy, are amazing.
-The cuisine at Palo is Italian, while Remy is – obviously because of its Ratotouille theme – French.
+Dining onboard a Disney Cruise is great, but the adults only dining venues, Palo, Palo Steakhouse, Remy, and Enchante are extra in both meanings of the word.
 Depending on the location, the meal, and the alcohol options you can be paying as much as $200 per person or even more.

 Money-saving suggestions: Don’t go.
 You’ll have a great experience in the main dining rooms anyway.
 Seriously.
 However, if you’re looking for a splurge that doesn’t break the budget, consider the options.
-If you have dinner with wine pairings at Remy, it will be $230 apiece.
-If you have Brunch at Palo, it will be $45 apiece and you will have your choice of one complimentary mimosa or a glass of Prosecco.
+For a treat at a more reasonable price point, try Brunch at Palo, it will be $50 apiece and you will have your choice of one complimentary mimosa or a glass of Prosecco in addition to all the delicious food you can stuff yourself with.

 6. Bibbidi Bobbidi Boutique/Pirate’s League

 The Bibbidi Bobbidi Boutique transforms kids into princes or princesses.
 The same space changes into the Pirate’s League for Pirate Night with different pirate makeovers and fashions.
 There are even special makeovers for both kids and adults if your cruise includes a Star Wars Day at Sea.
-All this fancy starts around $70 and just goes right on up from there.
+All this fancy starts around $99 and just goes right on up from there.
+Way up.

 Money-saving option: Bring princess dresses or pirate regalia from home.
 Get fancy in your Stateroom.